Peter-Opapa/PostgreSQL_retail_sales/README.md

-# Retail Sales Analysis SQL Project
+#Retail Sales Analysis PostgreSQL Project

 ## Project Overview

 **Project Title**: Retail Sales Analysis
 **Level**: Beginner
-**Database**: `p1_retail_db`
+**Database**: `PostgreSQL_Sales_Project`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+In this project, I have demonstrated my PostgreSQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+1. **To Set up a retail sales database**: I Created and populated a retail sales database with the provided sales data.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
+2. **To Clean Data**: I Identified and removed all records with missing or null values.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+3. **To utilize Exploratory Data Analysis (EDA)**: I Performed basic exploratory data analysis to understand the dataset.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+4. **To analyse Sales and Revenue**: I used PostgreSQL to answer specific business questions and derived insights from the sales data.

 ## Project Structure

 ### 1. Database Setup

-- **Database Creation**: The project starts by creating a database named `p1_retail_db`.
+- **Database Creation**: I created a database named `PostgreSQL_Sales_Project`.
-- **Table Creation**: A table named `retail_sales` is created to store the sales data.
-The table structure includes columns for transaction ID, sale date, sale time, customer ID, gender, age, product category, quantity sold, price per unit, cost of goods sold (COGS), and total sale amount.
+- **Table Creation**: I created a table named `retail_sales` to store the sales data.
+The table structure includes columns for transaction ID, sale date, sale time, customer ID, gender, age, product category, quantity sold, price per unit,cogs(Cost of goods), and total sale amount.

 ```sql
 CREATE DATABASE p1_retail_db;